sage-code/maj/alphabet.md

 Letter `Y` represents 3 sounds depending on the position in the word.

-1. Sliding: `y` at the beginning of words is "i" sliding to next vowel like: York, Yes, Yacht;
+1. Sliding: "y" = `i` at the beginning of words like: York, Yes, Yacht;
-2. Covered "a" can be used at end of words `ə` = `ă` like "ar" in "shugar";
+2. Covered: "i" = `ɨ` in the middle of words like "eo" in "pidgeon";
-3. Covered "i" can be be pronounced `ɨ` = `â` like "eo" in "pidgeon";
+3. Covered: "a" = `ə` is used at end of words  like "ar" in "shugar";

-Note: For nouns, terminal coda `y` is converted to `e` to make plurals;
+Note: For nouns, terminal coda `y` is converted to `e` to make plural;

 **Modified: K**

-Letter "k" is used to replace `c` before a vowels to prevent formation of whistled digraph "ch".
-When followed by a consonant, other then "c" it will be replaced by "c".
-K is more frequent in Maj than in other languages.
+Letter "k" is used eliminate double `c` and help for creation of digraphs {"ca","ce","ci","co","cu"}.
+K is more frequent in Maj than in other languages but it's power is reduced by "q".

 * `akcidy` = accident;
 * `kesa`   = ceez;